Sou10fCinder/PPM-VCU-MEC/README.md

 - **ModelTraining:** Includes the code responsible for training the models using the obtained optimal parameters.
 This directory encapsulates the complete training pipeline.

+- **saved_models:** This directory stores the model after the completion of the training process.

 ## Usage

 To reproduce results and use the models in specific scenarios, follow the annotations provided in each .py source code file step by step.